Jean-Pierre Bacri

-Jean-Pierre Bacri (24 May 1951 – 18 January 2021) was a French actor and screenwriter.
+Jean-Pierre Bacri (/fr/; 24 May 1951 – 18 January 2021) was a French actor and screenwriter.
 He frequently worked in collaboration with his wife, the actress, screenwriter and director Agnès Jaoui.

+Bacri won five César Awards (including four jointly with Jaoui) and was nominated a further eight times.
+In 2021 he was posthumously awarded a Honorary César for his entire career.
+In 2001 he was nominated for the Academy Award for Best International Feature Film for The Taste of Others.

 Life and career

 One of Bacri's earliest film appearances was Subway.
 He co-wrote with Jaoui Smoking/No Smoking, and co-wrote and starred in Un air de famille, On connaît la chanson, for which he won a César Award for Best Actor in a Supporting Role in 1998, The Taste of Others and Look at Me.
 Together, he and Jaoui have won the César Award for Best Original Screenplay or Adaptation four times, the Best Screenplay Award at the 2004 Cannes Film Festival and the European Film Awards, and the René Clair Award in 2001.